Myanmar’s Earthquake: Unshaken Resolve Amidst Tremors of Bureaucracy

 | Turkey | Use of domestic NGOs for rapid-reporting. | Inter-agency rivalries during large-scale disasters. | Leveraging local journalism and hyperlocal data scans. |

 The lesson?
-Seismic toughness isn’t just about tech—it’s governance, coordination, public trust, and perhaps, the industry’s least sexy commodity: operational redundancy.
+Seismic resilience isn’t just about tech—it’s governance, coordination, public trust, and perhaps, the world’s least sexy commodity: operational redundancy.

 Where Local Meets Global: Aid Dynamics in Myanmar